 Soil: Well drained soil is best.

-Watering: Much drought once established.
+Watering: Tolerates moderate drought once established.
 Water infrequently during summer to prevent excessive leaf drop.

-Pruning: If leggy, prune severely to rejuvenate or control shape.
+Pruning: If leggy (they sound like they're learning to play their instruments), then prune severely to rejuvenate or control shape.
 Otherwise, infrequently very lightly shear.